jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 Workflows reside in:

-    $TUTORIAL_HOME/workflow-tutorial-repo/src/main/resources/alfresco/module/workflow-tutorial-repo/workflow
+    $TUTORIAL_HOME/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/workflow

-When you created the workflow-tutorial-repo project using the Alfresco Maven SDK, the folder structure was created for you, and it may have included a "workflow" directory with a sample workflow.
+When you created the workflow-tutorial project using the Alfresco Maven SDK, the folder structure was created for you, and it may have included a "workflow" directory in the workflow-tutorial-platform-jar module with a sample workflow.
 If so, you can delete the sample workflow.
 If not, create the "workflow" directory now.

 Once that is done, follow these steps:

 1. Right-click the workflows folder and choose New, Other, Activiti Diagram.
-Specify "[helloWorld.bpmn](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial-repo/src/main/resources/alfresco/module/workflow-tutorial-repo/workflow/helloWorld.bpmn)" for the process name and click Finish.
+Specify "[helloWorld.bpmn](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/workflow/helloWorld.bpmn)" for the process name and click Finish.
 2. Drag-and-drop a start event, a user task and an end event from the palette onto your blank canvas.
 3. Connect the start event to the user task and the user task to the end event using sequence flows from the palette.
 When you are done, the diagram should look like this: